 Shopify 2.0 vs Shopify 1.0

-As with any major version release for software, there are some big jumps in user experience, performance, and capabilities offered in the new release.
+As with any major version release for software, there is enhanced eCommerce personalization, greater capabilities offered in the new release, and big jumps in user experience and performance.
 The following will identify some of the new Shopify 2.0 features as well as point out why Shopify 2.0 is such a big leap forward for eCommerce businesses:

 1. A Revised UI to Hook Visitors on Your Website